Rishit420/NathaN769/README.md

-- 👋 Hi, I’m @NathaN769
+- 👋 Hi, I’m @Rishit420
-- 👀 I’m interested in discord
+- 👀 I’m interested in python
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me rchoudhary0253@gmail.com
+- 📫 How to reach me? : rchoudhary0253@gmail.com

 <!---
 NathaN769/NathaN769 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.